Remember that exciting online order which you placed and were super excited about the delivery?

 - Address Validation: This integration would work actively work with validating the Shipping Address entered by the customer during Order Creation process which would prevent Order Fulfillment issues in later stages of the Order Life-cycle.

 - Tax Validation: This integration would work with Tax calculation by a third-party integration based on the Shipping Address provided by the Customer.
-This integration would fetch the tax amount of an order based on items purchased and shipping address from an external system.
+This integration would fetch the tax amount of an order based on items purchased and shipping addresses from an external system.

 End-to-End Testing involves validating all the data and transmission points to verify that the data is syntactically and semantically correct i.e., the structure of the data being transmitted across the systems and the data being transmitted across the systems should remain consistent.
-The basic validation would involve verifying that all the above order details remain consistent through-out the Order life-cycle and should be verified in the backend system for correctness.
+The basic validation would involve verifying that all the above order details remain consistent throughout the Order life-cycle and should be verified in the backend system for correctness.

 Order XML File is imported from order processing from the backend system should be verified that it is valid and remains consistent throughout the order life-cycle.
 The Order XML File is the only medium by which the order details transmit from the backend system to the Order management System; thus a vital area of testing would involve validation of the XML File versus the backend system.

-Automation Solutions provided by DCqaf would provide a cost-effective and shorter End-to-End Test Cycles with combination of Continuous Integrations thereby providing a robust test automation strategy for retailers to keep up with constant innovations.
+Automation Solutions provided by DCqaf would provide cost-effective and shorter End-to-End Test Cycles with a combination of Continuous Integrations thereby providing a robust test automation strategy for retailers to keep up with constant innovations.

 - Things to consider when writing end-to-end test cases in DW automation - May 28, 2018